CESNET/FlowTest/tools/ft-generator/README.md

 The packet size probability section defines the possible sizes of generated packets.
 The chance of generating a packet with a size between 63 and 79 inclusive is 28.24%, between 80 and 159 inclusive 7.3%, etc..

+The max flow inter packet gap option specifies the maximum number of seconds two consecutive packets in a flow can be apart.
+In this case, no two packets in a flow will be more than 30 seconds apart.